dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

--  Collection gadgets are those gadgets that can contain a number of “child” gadgets, the specification of which can be described in terms of a Dylan collection, and includes gadgets such as list controls and groups of buttons.
-Usually, the behavior of each of the “child” gadgets is interdependent in some way; for example, only one button in a group of radio buttons may be selected at any time.
-With collection gadgets, you can specify the “child” gadgets very simply, without having to worry about defining each “child” explicitly.
+-  Collection gadgets are those gadgets that can contain a number of "child" gadgets, the specification of which can be described in terms of a Dylan collection, and includes gadgets such as list controls and groups of buttons.
+Usually, the behavior of each of the "child" gadgets is interdependent in some way; for example, only one button in a group of radio buttons may be selected at any time.
+With collection gadgets, you can specify the "child" gadgets very simply, without having to worry about defining each "child" explicitly.

 Each of these types of gadget is described in more detail in subsequent sections, and full reference entries for every interface exposed in the